timescale/docs/promscale/distributed-tracing.md

 ## Ingest traces
 Promscale has native support for ingesting OpenTelemetry traces.
 You can send OpenTelemetry traces directly to Promscale using the [OpenTelemetry][opentelemetry] protocol (OTLP).
-We recommend using OTLP for tracing in Promscale, because it centralizes management of all your telemetry data.
-This helps you define processing rules and managing where to send the data.
+For the best workflow, use OTLP for tracing in Promscale, because it centralizes management of all your telemetry data.
+This helps you define processing rules and manage where to send the data.

 Jaeger and Zipkin trace formats are supported using the OpenTelemetry Collector